 It’s perfectly fine to never buy a home and resort to lifelong rentals if you’re not ready to afford a home, though lifelong rentals will pose its own set of problems.
 And, if you have the privilege of having parents who are supportive and non-toxic, perhaps it might not be such a bad idea to reconsider your plans of moving out.

 After all, buying a home is a huge thing.

 Tip 6: Learn to embrace the learning process

 Hooray!
 You’ve finally purchased your home.
 In spite of all the hardships and long fought battles to afford one, you’ve made it to the finishing line.
 Now, a new challenge awaits you – Seeing through your mortgages and building the home of your dreams.

 People are oddly negative about buying homes because they fixate on the costs incurred and how much they frequently set you back by X amount.
 We’re here to advocate against that.
 If you have made the big decision to purchase your home, learn to enjoy the process instead.

 Watching an empty space grow into a place that you can finally call home can be therapeutic and exciting.
 It’s a bit like raising a child.
 At times, it’ll be demanding and stressful.
 Some days, you may question your decision.
 But there will also be days where you will marvel at your place and realize it has budded into an everlasting home.
-If you can hang tight, the experience will always be rewarding.
+If you can hang tight, the experience as homebuyers will always be rewarding.